-In 2012, a good friend of mine, “Terri”, called me up one evening.
+In 2012, a good friend, “Terri,” called me up one evening.
 At the time, they identified as female, but that night they felt compelled to come out to me as trans.
 By the end of summer in 2012, they had changed their name to Terry and identified as male.
-For an entire week that summer in Portland, Oregon, we both got drunk, stoned, and talked about our tales of dating crazy women, traveling, Northern Illinois University, and our respective military service.
+For an entire week that summer in Portland, Oregon, we both got drunk and stoned and talked about our tales of dating crazy women, traveling, Northern Illinois University, and our respective military service.

 “Terry” is a great guy, a close friend, and has been an LGTBQ activist since his college days.
 It took some time for me to adjust, but I respected my friend’s wishes and started to use the proper pronouns he wanted folks to use.
 Since then, many transgender people have come into the limelight.
 Many trans people in the public eye are rich and famous, like Chaz Bono, Laverne Cox, and Caitlyn Jenner.
 Their experiences are far different than most trans people’s experiences in this country.

-An issue that has directly impacted the trans community – and be the source of public outrage, fear-mongering, and nonsensical debate – has been restroom designation.
+An issue that has directly impacted the trans community – and the source of public outrage, fear-mongering, and nonsensical debate – has been restroom designation.
 Several states have passed or put into motion laws to restrict public restroom use based on a person’s biological gender at birth.
 The state that has been under the national microscope over the past few months is North Carolina.
-This state seems to be trying to make South Carolina look like sane Carolina again.
+This state is trying to make South Carolina look sane again.
 In the next couple of years, I’m sure Mississippi and Missouri will create more social inequality and pass more tomfoolery to upend the Carolinas’ stranglehold on 21st-century idiocracy.

 Propaganda and Transphobia

-As a person who identifies as a cis-gender man, I can never fully understand the struggle my friend “Terry” faced when he made his transition from female to male.
+As a person who identifies as a cis-gender man, I can never fully understand the struggle my friend “Terry” faced when he transitioned from female to male.
 Since then, several colleagues and friends have made this same profoundly personal journey.
 I listened and spoke in detail with “Terry.”
-It would be great if other people did that too when faced with something they don’t fully or can never truly understand.
-I do know that trans people’s least worries are using a public restroom.
+It would be great if other people did that too when faced with something they don’t entirely or can never truly understand.
+I know that trans people’s least worries are using a public restroom.
 In fact, this is a media fear tactic to split the public opinion during another contentious presidential election year.

 Before the media and political firestorm, those identified as trans used whatever public restroom they identified with, and no one or few people batted an eye.
 It should’ve remained that way.
-Yet, according to some of my Facebook friends and others, fear-stricken Americans feel that these ‘evil trans perverts’ will be waiting in Wendy’s restroom to rape them.
-Newsflash to cisgender folks (a word I can never get accustomed to using): no trans person wants to rape you or screw you.
+Yet, according to some of my Facebook friends and others, fear-stricken Americans feel these ‘evil trans perverts’ will be waiting in Wendy’s restroom to rape them.
+Newsflash to cisgender folks: no trans person wants to rape or screw you.
 They just want to use the restroom in peace.

 For the rest of this article, I will argue that trans people wanting to take a poop at work, school, or out on the town won’t destroy America’s ‘so-called’ moral fiber and unleash a rash of perverse rapists on an unsuspecting public.
 I contend that the trans community has several hurdles to overcome to reach equity with their cisgender peers.
 I will speak briefly about five of the biggest challenges trans people face today.